No Products in the Cart

 Once it is spaced like you want it …

 Install the clip hardware on the other end, coil the line and you are done.

-These two are rigged with about 12 feet of 200lb Seaguar Premier Fluorocarbon, which costs about $.80 a foot.
-Rigging materials alone will run you about $25 per lure.
-For 7”, 9” and 12” lures, this rig allows the point to run up improving hook-up rates and allows the lure to work free on the line giving it better action.
-Last of all, if you are not using a belly weighted lure, and your lure spins as it moves through the water, this rig will allow the lure to spin around the line only, eliminating leader twist.
+Final note: if you are not using a keel-weighted lure, and your lure spins as it moves through the water, this rig will allow the lure to spin around the line only, eliminating leader twist.
 When a hooked fish spins, the swivel keeps the leader from twisting as well.

 Hope this helps you with rigging marlin baits!
 Feel free to call or email us if you have questions!